 An adjective to use when a wine is smooth, with no harsh edges, and a light mouthfeel.

 You’ve swallowed a red wine and had a lingering feeling around your gums that almost pulled throughout your mouth.

 A flavor is similar to jam: Sweet and berry-syrupy flavors.

 Jammy flavors are a result of low acidity and high alcohol.
 It does not imply residual sugar.

 The texture of the wine in your mouth.
-Common mouthfeel descriptions include, silky, dusty, numbing, chewy and creamy.
+Common mouthfeel descriptions include silky, dusty, numbing, chewy, and creamy.

-Any flavors that come through that represent rocks, stone and gravel.
+Any flavors that come through that represent rocks, stone, and gravel.

 Tannins are bitter compounds extracted from the seeds and skins of the grapes during red wine fermentation.
-Tannins give wine a dry, grippy mouthfeel.
+Tannins give the wine a dry, grippy mouthfeel.

 Essential Sommelier Jargon

 These wine terms are tossed about by sommeliers almost every day.
 It’s good to know what these terms mean before heading out to a restaurant.